 Activities are often carried out in cooperation between different sections and fireteams.
-The spirit of the gunner, which is prevalent in the branch comes from the awareness that the input of each and every one is equally important for reaching the common goal.
+The common gunner spirit comes from the awareness that the input of each and every one is equally important for reaching the common goal.

-- Field artillery training units:
+Field artillery training units:

 - Pori Brigade in Niinisalo

 - Armoured Brigade in Hattula

 - Kainuu Brigade in Kajaani

 - Karelia Brigade in Kouvola

 - Army Academy in Hamina